kvietmeier/vagrant/virtualbox/centos/README.md

 # Commented example of creating a single VM

 **Goal:**
 Demonstrate the core sections of a Vagrantfile and common VM configuration tasks to provide a basis for more advanced configurations and Vagrantfiles.
-The goal is to get everything working in one VM before we try creating more than one.

-Configuration Tasks demonstrated:
+Configuration Tasks:
 * Create private networks and interfaces
 * Port forwarding
 * Set the VM names: